burtherman/StreamBaseKit/README.md

 ## Using the ResourceContext Stack

-In order for the initial view controller will have the root of the ResourceContext stack, you can create it using the Environment singleton like:
+In the initial view controller, use the Environment singleton to create the root resource context:

 ```swift